davidpinhas/freedom55/README.md

 ❯ ○ TERRAFORM
 ```

-The `config` command will guide you through the configuration process and request the required parameters for the selected integrations.
+The `config start` command will guide you through the configuration process and request the required parameters for the selected integrations.

 ## Integrations
 Freedom 55 is a powerful multi-tool that simplifies your workflow by integrating a variety of tools into a single interface.
 With Freedom 55, you can use a single tool instead of juggling multiple CLIs, which can clutter your environment and can be pretty overwhelming.